macas1/fast-words/README.md

 * A game where you type words quickly and cannot repeat words
 * A good mental exercise and harder than you may think

+# How to play
+* Clone the repo and run main.py

 # Settings (Contained in main.py)
 | Setting  | Description | Default |
 | ------------- | ------------- | ------------- |